unforced/concrete/.concrete/system.md

    - Use these as living documents that can evolve over time

 5. **Git Commits**: Make regular, descriptive git commits with meaningful messages after significant changes or task completions.
+   - Only commit after explicit user approval
+   - Ensure commit messages accurately reflect the state of the changes

 ### Adaptation Guidelines